How to Deal with a Clingy Toddler

 Any parent of a young child knows that one of the most challenging tasks can be simply holding onto them.
 Whether you’re trying to cook dinner or take a shower, a clingy toddler can make it nearly impossible to get anything done.
 But there are ways to make it easier.

 Enter the Tushbaby Carrier.
-As the best-selling carrier on the market, Tushbaby offers a strap-free, ergonomic hipseat that evenly distributes your baby’s weight.
+As the best-selling carrier on the market, Tushbaby offers a comfortable hipseat that evenly distributes your baby’s weight.
 With the Tushbaby Carrier, you’ll be able to carry your baby longer and more comfortably, and it’s the ideal solution to constantly picking up and putting down your baby.
 In addition to its comfort and support, it offers 4 carry positions and 5 storage pockets to stash diapers, wipes, and your personal items.